pragnyanramtha/lecture/mtv.md

-I AM Pragnyan Ramtha, currently 17 and i'm currently working as a open source contributor.
+I AM Pragnyan Ramtha, 17 y/o and i'm currently working as a open source contributor.

 That's the part some of you know